 We further recognize the following challenges that have emerged in the implementation of Action Lines and new challenges beyond 2015:

-Canada, Government: We further recognize the following challenges that have emerged in the implementation of Action Lines and new challenges beyond 2015:
+Canada, Government: We further recognize the following challenges that have emerged in the implementation of Action Lines and new challenges in the implementation of these action lines beyond 2015:

 The need to protect and reinforce human rights, as referred to in the Preamble, and to recognize their importance to realize economic and social development, ensuring equal respect for and enforcement of human rights online and offline.

+Iran, Government: Deleted

-Iran, Government: DeletedThe need to protect and reinforce human rights, as referred to in the Preamble, and to recognize their importance to realize economic and social development, ensuring equal respect for and enforcement of human rights online and offline.
+New Para, Iran, Government: 1 bis: The need to reinforce economic and social development ensuring the establishment of people-centric inclusive and development oriented information society as referred to the preamble, and to promote human rights particularly the right to development.

-New Para, Iran, Government: 1 bis: The need to promote and ensure the safety of online journalists, including citizen journalists, human right defenders and their freedom of expression in accordance with the principles cited in the Preamble and subject to national laws and legislation.
+The need to promote and ensure the safety of online journalists, including citizen journalists, human right defenders and their freedom of expression in accordance with the principles cited in the Preamble and subject to national laws and legislation.

-Iran, Government: The need to promote and ensure the safety of online journalists, including citizen journalists, human right defenders and their freedom of expression in accordance with the principles cited in the Preamble and subject to national laws and legislation.
+Iran, Government: The need to promote and ensure the safety of online responsible journalists, including citizen journalists, human right defenders and their freedom of expression in accordance with the principles cited in the Preamble and subject to national laws and legislation.

-Internet Democracy Project, Civil Society: The need to promote and ensure the safety of online journalists, including citizen journalists, human right defenders and their freedom of expression in accordance with the principles cited in the Preamble and subject to national laws and legislation.
+Internet Democracy Project, Civil Society: The need to promote and ensure the safety of online journalists, including citizen journalists, human right defenders and their freedom of expression in accordance with the principles cited in the Preamble

-Canada, Government: The need to promote and ensure the safety of online journalists, including citizen journalists, human right defenders and their freedom of expression in accordance with the principles cited in the Preamble and subject to national laws and legislation.
+Canada, Government: The need to promote and ensure the safety and freedom of expression of online journalists, including citizen journalists and human right defenders, in accordance with the principles cited in the Preamble.

-Sweden, Government: The need to promote and ensure the safety of online journalists, including citizen journalists, human right defenders and their freedom of expression in accordance with the principles cited in the Preamble and subject to national laws and legislation.
+Sweden, Government: The need to promote and ensure the safety of online journalists, including citizen journalists, human right defenders and their freedom of expression in accordance with the principles cited in the Preamble.

-New para, Internet Democracy Project, CDT, Global Partners Digital, International Federation of Library Associations, Access; Civil society:
+New para, Internet Democracy Project, CDT, Global Partners Digital, International Federation of Library Associations, Access; Civil society: The need to maintain and further develop an Internet that is free and open, rights-based and accessible for all.

 The need to fully integrate gender equality perspectives in WSIS related strategies and facilitate their implementation as referred to in the Preamble to ensure that the Information Society enables women’s empowerment and full participation on the basis of equality in all spheres of society and in all decision-making processes.

-Iran, Government: The need to fully gender equality perspectives in WSIS related strategies and facilitate their implementation as referred to in the Preamble to ensure that the Information Society enables women’s empowerment and full participation on the basis of equality in all spheres of society and in all decision-making processes .
+Iran, Government: The need to consider integration gender equality perspectives in WSIS related strategies and facilitate their implementation as referred to in the Preamble to ensure that the Information Society enables women’s empowerment and full participation on the basis of equality in all spheres of society and in all decision-making processes as appropriate.

-Internet Democracy Project, CDT, Global Partners Digital, International Federation of Library Associations, Access; Civil society: The need to fully integrate gender equality perspectives in WSIS related strategies and facilitate their implementation as referred to in the Preamble, to ensure that the Information Society enables women’s empowerment and full participation on the basis of equality in all spheres of society and in all decision-making processes.
+Internet Democracy Project, CDT, Global Partners Digital, International Federation of Library Associations, Access; Civil society: The need to fully integrate gender equality perspectives in WSIS related strategies and facilitate their implementation as referred to in the Preamble, to ensure that the Information Society enables women’s development, empowerment and full participation on the basis of equality in all spheres of society and in all decision-making processes.

-New Para, Cuba, Government:
+New Para, Cuba, Government: [Making possible that, in the information society, all States take measures to prevent, and refrain themselves from taking, any unilateral measures not in accordance with international law and the United Nations Charter, that impedes the full achievement of economic and social development of the population of the countries concerned, and be contrary to the welfare of their citizens.]”